mediachain/mediachain/rfc/mediachain-rfc-4.md

 #### Indexers

----
+Indexers are peers who collect statements as they propagate in the network and reconstruct the mapping of media identifiers to metadata objects.
+This enables them to provide the query interface for clients of the database.

-collect statements and create indexes mapping ids to statements may parse metadata objects, build higher order models support querying the database
+At the most basic level, the query language can be limited to searching for metadata objects by id and namespace parameters.
+More advanced indexers will parse the metadata objects and provide a richer interface which can resolve semantic associations expressed at the application layer.

 #### Archivers

----
+Archivers provide metadata persistence for the mediachain.
+As such, they subscribe as leaves to relevant namespace overlays and collect statements as they propagate in the network, together with associated metadata.

-collect statements and associated metadata and archive them for persistence
+Periodically, they dump statements and metadata into an archive file, which they can back up in a persistent volume (eg S3).
+Archive files are subsequently published for efficient distribution with IPFS Bitswap or some out of bands protocol (Bittorrent, HTTP, etc).

 #### Directory Servers